 A DV certificate will just have a domain name.
 An OV certificate will include limited company information (a name, a state/province and country).
-An EV will have detailed company information, as much as an exact street address.
-You can recognize an EV certificate if the browser is displaying the Green Address Bar.
+An EV will have detailed company information, such as an exact street address.
+You can recognize an EV certificate if the browser is displaying the EV Name Badge.
 Extended Validation offers the most information—that’s why it has a special visual indicator.

 If an organization has an OV SSL certificate – which is recommended as a baseline for e-commerce businesses, financial institutions, etc. – then you will be able to see verified business details in the certificate information.
 Provided the website is registered to the right company, you’re fine.
 You can probably trust this site.